shacker/tangerine/readme.md

 1. Include tangerine's URLconf in your project `urls.py`:

-	`url(r'^blog/', include('tangerine.urls')),`
+    `path('<blog_slug>/', include('tangerine.urls', namespace='tangerine')),`

 1. Run `python manage.py migrate` to create the tangerine models.

-1. Create starter content and a superuser for yourself (don't skip this!): Run `python manage.py tangerine_start` to perform installation tasks and set up dummy data and BlogConfigs.
+1. Create starter content and a superuser for yourself (don't skip this!): Run `python manage.py tangerine_start` to perform installation tasks and set up dummy data in example blogs (this step generates sample data with FactoryBoy).

 1. Start the development server and visit [http://localhost:8000/admin/](http://localhost:8000/admin/) to create a post.

 1. While you're in the admin, go to Tangerine/Config to set your site title, optional Google Analytics ID, and other configuration options.
 If your site will have multiple blog instances, you'll need one Blog config record for each blog.

-1. Delete the starter content via Admin or from Django shell.
+1. When you've got the hang of the system, delete or edit the starter content via Admin or from Django shell.

 1. Optionally import existing content from WordPress export file (see below)